Share

 We recently sat down on an interview with Rob, the host of the “Startup for the Rest of Us” podcast, to discuss how he managed to publish his 700th episode in a very competitive niche (podcast about entrepreneurship) while having an engaged listenership.

-Rob was enthusiastic to share how his passion for traditional startups led to the podcast success he has today.
+Rob was enthusiastic to share how his passion for bootstrapped startups and founders led to the podcast success he has today.
 He gave insights on social media and repurposing, injecting personality into your show, unique content, and other actionable tips to grow a podcast.

 If you're interested in starting your podcast or you're trying to improve your show, then keep reading.